oasys/www.oasys.net/content/posts/e911-with-netbox/index.md

 comments: false
 description: |
-  Using NetBox as a source of truth for E911 data with Microsoft Teams and Intrado Emergency Responder
+  Using NetBox as a source of truth for E911 data with Microsoft Teams and Intrado Emergency Gateway
 disableShare: false
 disableHLJS: false
 searchHidden: false